 • Ensure gender concordance when important to the patient

 • Respect modesty

 Child Spacing & U.S. Obstetrical Health Care System

-- The article “Islam and Family Planning: A Somali Family Planning Case Study.”
-(Dubois, D., Burkland, H., Kluznik, J., Jama, S., & Pasha, M.K.) can be accessed at APHA Abstract web site.
+The article “Islam and Family Planning: A Somali Family Planning Case Study” (Dubois, D., Burkland, H., Kluznik, J., Jama, S., & Pasha, M.K.) can be accessed online at Research Gate.

 Adams, K., & Assefi, N. (2002).
 Primary Care Refugee Medicine: General Principles in the Post-Immigration Care of Somali Women.
 Primary Care Update: OB/GYNS (9), 210-217.